Top 10 Best Alfred Hitchock

 |

-*MacGuffin: Hitchcock used this word to describe an item or
+*MacGuffin: Hitchcock used this word to

-objective upon which the plot hangs that is immaterial to the actual story.
+describe an item or objective upon which the plot hangs that is immaterial to

 What it actually is is